madihanazir/Sentiment-Analysis/README.md

 This repository contains a sentiment analysis project focused on public sentiment regarding the Israel-Palestine war.
-The analysis was performed using the BERT (Bidirectional Encoder Representations from Transformers) model, which is well-known for its state-of-the-art performance in natural language processing tasks.
+The analysis was performed using the BERT (Bidirectional Encoder Representations from Transformers) model, which is well-known for natural language processing tasks.

 Key Features
 Model: BERT was fine-tuned for sentiment classification.